 For many people, Plzeň means beer.
 This is true, at the very least, in the German form of the word.
 Pilsner Urquell, for lots of beer aficionados, represents a lager style of beer.
-Many tourists who travel to the second biggest city in Bohemia do this to see its monuments and churches, but it’s safe to say that most do so because of the brewery, a small distance from the centre of the city.
+Many tourists who travel to the second biggest city in Bohemia do this to see its monuments and churches, but it’s safe to say that most do so because of the brewery, a small distance from the city’s centre.

-It’s impossible not to see the renowned gateway, the symbol that is displayed on each of Plzeňský Prazdroj label, which gives Urquell its Czech branding.
+It’s impossible not to see the notable gateway, the symbol that is displayed on each of Plzeňský Prazdroj label, which gives Urquell its Czech branding.

 Following a tour of the brewery, tourists can go to the Prazdroj eatery next to the entrance.
 North-east of the central square, NáměstíRepubliky, in Veleslavínova, is a quaint, historical, yellow home that’s now the great Brewery Museum.
 This has its own beer-hall called: ‘Na Parkánu‘.

-Comparable homes in Náměstí Republiky are usually over-shadowed by gabled baroque and Renaissance homes, and by St.Bartholomew’s lofty church.
+Comparable homes in Náměstí Republiky are usually overshadowed by gabled baroque and Renaissance homes and St.Bartholomew’s lofty church.
 Most of the Gothic sand-stone church distracts from the truth that this is Bohemia’s biggest city plaza.

 You can scale the three hundred and thirty five-foot-high (one hundred and two metres) steeple, which is the republic’s tallest.
 A different tower, destroyed in 1925 by lightning, was never reconstructed.
-The humility of the interior of the church isn’t helped by the garish stained glass, but its high altar does feature a stunning fourteenth century Madonna.
+The garish stained glass doesn’t help the humility of the church’s interior, but its high altar does feature a stunning fourteenth-century Madonna.

-The plague column of 1686 is located northwards of the church (on top of which is a gilt Madonna), as is the dark, sgraffiitoed town hall of the Renaissance period.
-The Friary of the Fransiscians, located south of the square, has wonderful Gothic interiors in spite of its’ baroque style facade.
-Behind this, the re-built West Bohemia Museum contains an extensive amount of fourteenth century armour, amongst other artefacts.
+The plague column of 1686 is located northwards of the church (on top of which is a gilt Madonna), the dark sgraffito town hall of the Renaissance period.
+The Friary of the Franciscans, located south of the square, has wonderful Gothic interiors despite its’ baroque style facade.
+Behind this, the re-built West Bohemia Museum contains an extensive amount of fourteenth-century armour, amongst other artefacts.
 To the square’s west, in Prešovská, tourists can go to the huge Oriental-style Great Synagogue, which is among Europe’s biggest, renovated in 1998.
 Near to this, the neoclassic Tyl Theater wouldn’t look amiss in the Ringstrasse in Vienna.

 The Patton Memorial Pilsen Museum

 The Patton Memorial Pilsen Museum tells the story of how the American army liberated Plzeň in 1945 – hence the reason why it is named after one of the US’ most famous generals, who was in charge of the liberation.
-One of the highlights is the evocative messages left by former US soldiers who have revisited Plzeň since the war, as well as the museum’s response to those stating that the Soviets actually liberated Plzeň, not the Americans.
-It is open from 9am to 1pm and 2pm to 5pm every day except Monday.
-Entry is 60 CZK (40 CZK for concessions) and you can find out more by visiting www.patton-memorial.cz.
+One of the highlights is the evocative messages left by former US soldiers who have revisited Plzeň since the war and the museum’s response to those stating that the Soviets actually liberated Plzeň, not the Americans.
+It is open from 9 am to 1 pm and 2 pm to 5 pm every day except Monday.
+Entry is 60 CZK (40 CZK for concessions), and you can find out more by visiting www.patton-memorial.cz.